Borjis131/docker-open5gs/docs/deployments/internal.md

 The `internal/packetrusher` deployment works with [PacketRusher](https://github.com/HewlettPackard/PacketRusher) using the packetrusher image from [docker-packetrusher](https://github.com/Borjis131/docker-packetrusher).

+Check [docker-packetrusher](https://github.com/Borjis131/docker-packetrusher) and follow the section `Important notes` to use this image.
+This image depends on a kernel module being installed on the host machine, the `free5gc's gtp5g kernel module`.

 This deployment connects an emulated UE and gNB to the Open5GS 5G Core.